 Medical Malpractice – 1 year

-Products Liability – 2 years
+Product Liability – 2 years

-If you have been hurt by a defective or faulty product, you have two years from the time of your injury or from the time you should have reasonably known that you were injured.
-Product liability cases also include a “statute of repose,” which is a deadline past which you are not permitted to file a case regardless of when you discovered your injury.
+If you have been hurt by a defective product, you have two years from the time of your injury or from the time you should have reasonably known that you were injured.
+Product liability cases also include a “statute of repose,” a deadline past which you are not permitted to file a case regardless of when you discovered your injury.
 In Ohio, this deadline is 10 years after you receive the product.

 There are various exceptions to the statute of repose: